cgardesey/clock_firmware/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and test them thoroughly.
 4. Submit a pull request with a clear description of your changes.

-If you're looking to integrate with an android sms based project, make sure to check out the the repository corresponding to the [android project](https://github.com/cgardesey/SmartSecurity) for detailed instructions.

 ## License
 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute this project as needed.